archerydwd/rails-blog/README.md

 </p>
 ```

-This will display all comments for a certain article beening viewed.
+This will display all comments for a certain article being viewed.
 It will also give us the option to delete a comment.

 Now edit: app/views/comments/_form.html.erb